spatialos/gdk-for-unity/docs/workflows/remote-profiling.md

 Established tunnel with worker instance UnityGameLogic0:55203, listening locally on 55203
 ```

 > **Note:** You should leave this terminal open until you are done profiling your worker.
-If you close the terminal or kill the `spatial` process, the port-forwarding will terminate and you will be unable to connect the profiler to that worker.
+If you close the terminal or kill the `spatial` process, the port forwarding will terminate and you will be unable to connect the profiler to that worker.

 <%(/Expandable)%>